Skip to main content

 Transition Timeline

-- Your Unity ID is an electronic identification key that allows you to access all of your records and services while associated with NC State.
-You need your Unity ID and password to access your email and campus services (e.g., eBilling, financial aid, Registration and Records) available via MyPack Portal at https://mypack.ncsu.edu.
+Your Unity ID is your NC State username that allows you to access all of your records and services while associated with NC State.
+You need your Unity ID and password to access your email and campus services (e.g., eBilling, financial aid, Registration and Records).

-- To obtain your Unity ID, log in to https://wolfpaw.ncsu.edu/ with your wolfPAW username and password.
-You will see your Unity ID Credentials (ID and Password) listed on the main page.
+• Log in to your wolfPAW portal.
+You will see your Unity ID credentials (ID and Password) listed on the main page.

-- Your Unity ID password is initially set to a default value.
+• Your Unity ID password is initially set to a default value.
 That is an 8 digit number composed of the last four digits of your ID number (found on the wolfPAW page) followed by your two-digit birth month and two-digit birthday (mmdd).
+Write down your default password.

 Phone: 919.515.HELP (4357) (NC State Help Desk)